This started happening to me last week. Whenever I started my car and accelerated, I could hear a scraping noise coming from inside the engine.

-After Googling around, I came across a number of potential causes:
+After searching around, I came across a number of potential causes.

 - The transmission is going.